tsudalab/TSMD/README.md

 # TSMD
-Python implementations of TS-MD and PaCS-MD [Harada, R. and Kitao, A., "Parallel cascade selection molecular dynamics (PaCS-MD) to generate conformational transition pathway," J. Chem.
+Python implementations of TS-MD^* and PaCS-MD [Harada, R. and Kitao, A., "Parallel cascade selection molecular dynamics (PaCS-MD) to generate conformational transition pathway," J. Chem.
 Phys., 139, 07B611 1.
 (2013)].
 Our implementations use GROMACS command for all of the manipulation about MD simulation.
 The required version is GROMACS 2016.5.
 ## USAGE